cpp-linter/cpp-linter-action/README.md

 ### On macOS runners

 The specified `version` of `clang-format` and `clang-tidy` is installed via Homebrew.
-Failing that, we attempt to use static binaries that we built ourselves;
-see [cpp-linter/clang-tools-pip] and [cpp-linter/clang-tools-static-binaries] projects for more detail.
+Failing that, we attempt to use Python wheel that we built ourselves; see [cpp-linter/clang-tools-pip] project for more detail.

 ### On Windows runners

-For Windows runners, we only use clang tools built as static binaries.
+For Windows runners, we only use clang tools Python wheels.
-See [cpp-linter/clang-tools-pip] and [cpp-linter/clang-tools-static-binaries] projects for more detail.
+See [cpp-linter/clang-tools-pip] project for more detail.

 ## License